rohitv18262/kubernetes/readme.md

-# Minikube Installation on Ubuntu 22.04
+# Ingress setup in a kubernetes environment and implement custom rate limiting

-This guide explains the step-by-step process to install Minikube on Ubuntu 22.04.
+This guide explains the step-by-step process to Ingress setup in a kubernetes environment and implement custom rate limiting on Ubuntu 22.04.

 ---